ZeldaFanGameCentral/ZFGBB-React/core/vite/config/README.md

-# @zfgccp/vite-config-base
+# @zfgc/vite-config-base

-This is a base Vite config for ZFGCBB-React.
+This is a base Vite config for ZFGBB-React.
 It includes the following:

 - React Router
   - React Server Components configured.